eandert/segformer_jetson_nano/README.md

 pip install -r engine_build_requirements.txt
 ```

-We need to also go in and do some surgery on the `jetson-inference` library, unfortunately as it has a bug that doesn't support BGR but our model need that or the colors will be off and with incorrect boundaries.
-It's a simple change but then you will need to follow the steps [here] again to build the project all over.
+We need to also go in and do some surgery on the `jetson-inference` library, unfortunately as it has a bug that doesn't support BGR but our model need that or the colors will be off and with incorrect boundaries (issue submitted here [Issue #1867](https://github.com/dusty-nv/jetson-inference/issues/1867)).
+It's a simple change but then you will need to follow the steps [here](https://github.com/dusty-nv/jetson-inference/blob/master/docs/building-repo-2.md) again to build the project all over.
 Basically, you will keep getting an input error from the function because even though the template function is built to handle `isBGR` the type is for some reason not in the if statement.
 So do the following and then rebuild and re-install the `jetson-inference` project:

 ```
 cd jetson-inference/c/